jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample4.md

 docker build -t erewhon-rest .
 ```

 We now have the image, and need to start the container.
-We again can do this either with a docker-compose or a docker run.
+We again can do this either with a docker compose or a docker run.

 To start the container using docker run, execute the following PowerShell command (if you changed your database directory, change __c:\jade__ to your database directory):